ankurvdev/stencil/docs/Runtime.md

 # Runtime
+- Protocol
+    - Read
+        - Primitives/Indexables/Iterables
+        - Should it be read from streams ?
+        - Sometimes reading from buffers is faster than streams due to allowing random access and lookahead
+           - List Examples
+        - String
+            - CLI
+            - Json
+        - Binary
+    - Write
+        - Primitives/Indexables/Iterables
+        - String
+            - Json
+            - CLI
+        - Binary
+    - CLI

+- Cleanup - 2 days
+    - Linux
+- TODOs
+    - TypeTraits.Indexable.Key : Should FixedSize Structs also be allowed, how about any type ?
+Do we care ?
+    -  Visitor.Indexable.Key needs key to be a temp object outside data scope .
+How to get rid of it
+       - Maybe : But we should validate the json array size and it matches the fixed size
+    - StackVisitor: Find a better name

 - Maps - 2 days
 - Cleanup - 2 days
     - Rapidjson cmake issue
     -
 - Object-Initialize / Visitor-Initialize (shared_ptr<>) - 3 days
 - Cleanup - 2 days

-- Command Line Parsing - 5 days
-- Cleanup - 2 days
-- Binary Packing / Unpacking - 2 days
-- Cleanup 2 days
-- String Packing / Unpacking - 2 days
-- Codegen - 5 days

 March - 20